 Tickles who migrated to Australia in the 19th century include Thomas Tickle in 1840, Joseph Tickle in 1848, and James & Mary Tickle, with infant daughter, Ellen, who arrived in 1849.
 I am compiling a list of families who emigrated to Australia which you can see here.

-The map below, created by Named shows where the Tickle name is now most common in the UK.
+The map on the right, created by Named, shows where the Tickle name is now most common in the UK.
 The 'hotspot' in Lancashire can be clearly seen, as well as other areas where the name is more common.